tlau1860/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Interested in intergroup relations and decision-making
+bio: Interested in intergroup relations, social cognition, and decision-making

 interests:
 - Intergroup Processes